Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

     cli = MyLightningCLI(MyModel, MyDataModule)

-The linking of arguments is observed in the help of the tool, which for this example would be like:
+The linking of arguments is observed in the help of the tool, which for this example would look like:

 .. code-block:: bash